Table of Contents

-Now that you’ve decided what to post and have created some quality content for your customers to see, when should you post it?
+Now that you’ve decided what to post on social media and have created some quality content for your customers to see, when should you post it?

 For each social media platform, there are peak times when users are online.
 Use this knowledge to your advantage and schedule your posts following the peak times.
 Scheduling your posts is simple and saves you from forgetting to post.
 We recommend using Facebook Creator studio for scheduling posts on Facebook and Instagram.
 All you have to do is log in using your account details, upload your content and caption, and select a time.

-When really is the best time to post online?
+When really is the best time to post on social media?

 Here are some of the best times to post online;